 Screen Objective This screen allows the user to enable or disable OSPF for the specified VRF instance.
-Navigation Layer 3 Management > OSPF > OSPF VRF Creation Fields VRF Name-default.
-VRF Clab and add the add to the VRF Status-select the admin status of OSPF virtual context.
+Layer 3 Management > OSPF > OSPF VRF Creation Navigation Fields VRF Name-default.
+VRF Status-select the admin status of OSPF virtual context.
 The default option is Disabled.
 The list contains: Enabled-enables OSPF in the virtual context.
 Disabled-disables OSPF in the virtual context.

 Buttons Add-adds and saves new configuration.
 NOTE: Status cannot be disabled using this option.
 Delete-delete the selected entry.
 NOTE: Entry can be deleted only when the VRF status is configured as disabled.